hsjobeki/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 :   The derivation's name, which Nix will append to the store path; see [`mkDerivation`](#sec-using-stdenv).

 `runLocal :: Bool`
-:   If set to `true` this forces the derivation to be built locally.
-Remote substitutes and distributed builds, won't be used.
+:   If set to `true` this forces the derivation to be built locally, not using [substitutes] nor remote builds.
     This is intended for very cheap commands (<1s execution time) which can be sped up by avoiding the network round-trip(s).
     Its effect is to set [`preferLocalBuild = true`][preferLocalBuild] and [`allowSubstitutes = false`][allowSubstitutes].

    ::: {.note}
-   This prevents the use of substitutors, so only set `runLocal` (or use `runCommandLocal`) when certain the user will always have a builder for the `system` of the derivation.
+   This prevents the use of [substituters][substituter], so only set `runLocal` (or use `runCommandLocal`) when certain the user will always have a builder for the `system` of the derivation.
 This should be true for most trivial use cases (e.g., just copying some files to a different location or adding symlinks) because there the `system` is usually the same as `builtins.currentSystem`.